-That leads me in to what I want to talk about today, dreaming big when you have a disability.
-I think its so easy to think oh I have a disability so Ill never be able to achieve what I want to in life and thats definitely what I believed when I was first diagnosed.
+That leads me on to what I want to talk about today, dreaming big when you have a disability.
+I think it’s so easy to think “oh I have a disability so I’ll never be able to achieve what I want to in life” and that’s definitely what I believed when I was first diagnosed.
 For me, I was told I would never be able to work full time and as an extremely ambitious child, this crushed me and I began to lose hope for my future as I imagine many others would if they received the same news.
-My ambition and drive completely disappeared and I didnt want to dream big as I thought I would never be able to achieve my goals.
+My ambition and drive completely disappeared and I didn’t want to dream big as I thought I would never be able to achieve my goals.

 Being Confident in declaring your Disability

 After starting at university, I discovered how much passion I had for HR and my entire mentality changed, so many exciting opportunities were being thrown my way and I began thinking that I wasn’t going to let my disability hold me back, and in fact I was going to use it as something to push me further and drive me to achieve my goals.
 I think this was a real key turning point for me and something that kick started my ambition and drive which used to be such a big part of my character that I had lost through my diagnosis.

 It’s so easy to think that a disability is something negative to declare in the workplace, but I think everyone should be proud of what they have achieved despite having a disability.
 I am now confident in declaring my illness to prospective employers as I want them to think “Wow this candidate has managed to achieve just as much as the other candidates, despite having a disability”.
 And, from my experience, it works!
 Employers appreciate your honesty and it shows real courage to be proud of something which is usually shied away from and I really believe its something that will make you stand out against other candidates.